Offer a temporary home to an animal

 Fostering an animal means that you will host the animal entrusted to you at your home for at least a one-month period.
 If they are on treatment, you will need to give them their medication (in tablet or liquid form).
 We will also expect you to keep us informed of their health, bring them in to the Montreal SPCA for vaccinations and of course, provide them with love and affection!
 It is important to make sure that any animals you already have at home are up-to-date with their vaccines.

 Our team will support you

 When you foster an animal, the Montreal SPCA provides you with the required medication to give them, if applicable.
-You also have access to our veterinary services, without an appointment, from Monday through Saturday between 1pm and 3pm.
-Our staff is also at your disposal to answer any questions you may have and advise you by phone at 514 735-2711, extension 2237 or by email at email@example.com.
+You also have access to our veterinary services, by appointment, from Monday through Friday between 1pm and 3pm.
+Our staff is also at your disposal to answer any questions you may have and advise you by phone at 514 735-2711, extension 2237 or by email at firstname.lastname@example.org.

 How to begin fostering

 Do you want to offer a temporary home to an animal?
 Just fill out the form below; we will contact you to schedule a meeting.
-If you have any questions, contact us at 514 735-2711, ext.
-2237, or by email at firstname.lastname@example.org.
+If you have any questions, contact us by email at email@example.com.